ut-proj/presentations/lispnyc-2021/content/_index.md

 undertone is an idea and a set of needs which depend upon multiple systems in order to realise the goal of making music reliably.

-Here is a now-classic BEAM depcition of the undertone stack.
+This is the sort of diagram that has been shown at Erlang conferences for years ...

 {{% /note %}}